hujhax/austin-improv-wiki/Performers/Jessica Von Schramm.md

 **Jessica von Schramm** is an improv performer and director.

 ## Summary
-Jessica von Schramm started taking improv classes at [[The Hideout Theatre]] in March of 2012.
+Jessica von Schramm started taking improv classes at [[Theatres/The Hideout Theatre|The Hideout Theatre]] in March of 2012.
 Since then she has become a TA at the Hideout and has performed at all five improv theaters in Austin.

 ## Troupes
 * [[Troupes/Beach Ball Concussion|Beach Ball Concussion]] (2013)